 Jessie, played by sophomore Gabriella Williams, is the group’s drunk.
 Often sunken into a bar booth with her head wedged between her elbows, she occasionally leaves her empty beer glass to spar with the other characters.

-However, she’s mainly overtaken with the grief of her husband’s death.
+She is mainly overtaken with the grief of her husband’s death.

 Lastly, sophomore Kori Zacarias made his debut as Oscar, a Colombian employee at Stan’s.
 Oscar decides to work at Olstead’s during the layoff strikes, which angers the other characters and eventually leads to the play’s surprising denouement.

 Similar to most art forms, “Sweat” imitates life.

 Reading, the fifth largest city in Pennsylvania, has become one of America’s poorest cities.
 The characters represent real-life residents who are struggling to survive in a town they once trusted with their future.